jadeforrest/blog/content/posts/2024-04-04--evil-staging-gauntlet-programs/index.md

 Objection: **you shouldn’t do this because it will cause failures in production**.
 Those failures will happen anyway – they will just come at an inconvenient time.
 This method gives teams time to prepare.
 It also communicates that the expectation is that you build things in a reliable way.
 Often, teams do not get this type of explicit guidance, and they can ironically be punished for building things in a reliable way.

 Objection: **production is already evil**.
 You're already getting lots of signal from your production environment, because things are failing a lot!
 So it can seem like a stretch to add more failures to your approach.
 But it is valuable to have the failures happen more predictably and consistently.
 If you only run out of disk space once a year, you're unlikely to know about that until you run out of disk space!
-But if you have that failure right after you commit a change that will cause a problem, it's much better to be able to know abou that right away.
+But if you have that failure right after you commit a change that will cause a problem, it's much better to be able to know about that right away.

 I hope more companies experiment with variations like this!
 Let me know your experiences, and what you come up with!